vegaprotocol/documentation/docs/concepts/trading-concepts.md

 ## Market protection

 ### Price monitoring
 The dynamics of market price movements mean that prices don't always represent the participants' true average view of the price, but are instead artefacts of the market microstructure.
 Sometimes low liquidity and/or a large quantity of order volume can cause the price to diverge from the true market price.
-It is impossible to tell at any point in time if this has happened or not.

-As a result, the Vega protocol is designed to assume that relatively small moves are 'real' and that larger moves might not be.
+The Vega protocol is designed to assume that relatively small moves are 'real' and that larger moves might not be.

-Price monitoring exists to determine the real price in the latter case.
+Price monitoring exists to determine the real price, in the latter case.
 If the move is deemed to be large, the market's trading mode is temporarily changed into auction mode to get more information from market participants before any trades are generated.

 Distinguishing between small and large moves can be highly subjective and market-dependent.
-We rely on risk models to formalise this process.
+The protocol relies on risk models to formalise this process.
 A market's risk model can be used to obtain the price projection at a future point in time given the current price.
 A price monitoring auction trigger can be constructed using a projection fixed time horizon and probability level.

+#### Price monitoring triggers
 Price monitoring behaviour is governed by a set of price monitoring triggers specified for the market.

 Each trigger contains: